Ye-2077/ros_final_project/README.md

 ---

 ## Prepare the Camera
+*this enable you to use your laptap's camera*

-  install camera-driver
+- install camera-driver
 ```
 $ sudo apt-get install ros-noetic-usb-cam
 ```
-  test if it install correctly
+- test if it install correctly
 ```
 $ roslaunch usb_cam usb_cam-test.launch
 ```